aws/aws-sam-cli/samcli/lib/init/templates/cookiecutter-aws-sam-hello-golang/{{cookiecutter.project_name}}/README.md

 ## Packaging and deployment

-AWS Lambda Python runtime requires a flat folder with all dependencies including the application.
-SAM will use `CodeUri` property to know where to look up for both application and dependencies:
+AWS Lambda Golang runtime requires a flat folder with the executable generated on build step.
+SAM will use `CodeUri` property to know where to look up for the application:

 ```yaml
 ...